prototypefund/reproducible-website/_docs/source-date-epoch.md

 build_time = gmtime(&now);
 ```

-If you want less verbose code and are happy with the assumption, that the variable will contain a correct, positive integer in the `time_t` range, you can use
+If you want less verbose code and are happy with the assumptions stated below, you can use

 ```
 #include <stdlib.h>

 time_t now;
 char *source_date_epoch;
-if ((source_date_epoch = getenv("SOURCE_DATE_EPOCH")) == NULL ||
+/* This assumes that the SOURCE_DATE_EPOCH environment variable will contain a correct, positive integer in the time_t range */ if ((source_date_epoch = getenv("SOURCE_DATE_EPOCH")) == NULL ||
     (now = (time_t)strtoll(source_date_epoch, NULL, 10)) <= 0)
         time(&now);